LloydBZirbes/theory-of-falling-bodies/README.md

 ### [Prototypes](original/prototypes)

 # Contact, Contribution
 Want to contribute?
 Have information to add?
-Please make a github account and create an issue or pull request.
+Please make a Github account and join [the discussion page](https://github.com/LloydBZirbes/docs/discussions/1)